dincbasar/wca-carmodel/INIT_README.md

 # docker, the container service, not mandatory but still useful
 sudo apt-get install docker

-# nvidia drivers, required by nvidia-docker2
+# nvidia drivers, required by nvidia-docker
 sudo apt-get install nvidia-container-runtime

-# nvidia-docker2, container service for TPOD
+# nvidia-docker, container service for TPOD
 sudo apt-get install nvidia-docker2

 # restart docker if you had already started it before